but-what-if/Info-page/README.md

 # Info-page
-# Learn a little bit more about the world
+# Learn little bit more about the world